 To prove that he still is strong and powerful, Philippe Douvier decides to kill Clouseau.
 Once news of his "death" has been announced, Clouseau tries to take advantage of it and goes undercover with Cato to find out who tried to kill him.

-The bumbling Inspector Clouseau travels to Rome to catch a notorious jewel thief known as "The Phantom" before he conducts his most daring heist yet--a princess' priceless diamond with one slight imperfection, known as "The Pink Panther."
+The bumbling Inspector Clouseau travels to Rome to catch a notorious jewel thief known as "The Phantom" before he conducts his most daring heist yet: a princess' priceless diamond with one slight imperfection, known as "The Pink Panther".

 Inspector Clouseau disappears, and the Surete wants the world's second best detective to look for him.
-However, Clouseau's enemy, Dreyfus, rigs the Surete's computer to select, instead, the world's WORST detective, NYPD Sergeant Clifton Sleigh.
+However, Clouseau's enemy, Dreyfus, rigs the Surete's computer to select, instead, the world's worst detective, N.Y.P.D.
+Sergeant Clifton Sleigh.
 Sleigh obtusely bungles his way past assassins and corrupt officials as though he were Clouseau's American cousin.Written by

 12 of 17 people found this review helpful.

 Was this review helpful to you?